Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 # which could also be achieved with
 !x == 4

-# which elements are less than 2 and equal to 4
+# which elements are less than 2 or equal to 4
 x < 2 | x ==4

+# which elements are less than 2 AND equal to 4
+x < 2 & x ==4
 ```

 Relational and logical operators can be used to subset a vector based on the values returned by the operator, and the brackets, as we did above for specific elements.